TLCLauraB/sql-challenge/README.md

 ## Overview

-I received help and support from my fellow Data Vis classmates via our Discord Server and BCS-provided Slack, as well as our class-provided Slack Channel.
+I received help and support from my fellow Data Vis classmates via our Discord Server as well as our class-provided Slack Channel.
 I regularly attend both before- and after-class Office Hours to engage the materials with the Instructor and TAs.

 I rewatched several of the classes from Module 9 using the Zoom recordings found at BSC > Zoom > Cloud Recordings.
 In conjunction with that, I re-reviewed the Module 9 Instructor Demos provided through GitLab.